-Resumes for Older Workers: Win More Interviews With Confidence
+Resumes to Win More Interviews

-How to Age-Proof Your Resume (With Examples)
+How to Age-Proof Your Bio (With Examples)

 Use modern formatting